s0ders/akira.sh/content/posts/a-go-journey.md

 [^1]: The first mistake regarding loop variables scoped outside the loop is [now fixed](https://go.dev/blog/loopvar-preview) in Go 1.22
+[^2]: Rob Pike is one of the Go language creators.
-[^2]: Russ Cox is a member of the Go development team.
+[^3]: Russ Cox is a member of the Go development team.
-[^3]: Yes, you read that right, `nil` is not a keyword but a pre-declared identifier and can therefore be redefined, this is one of the many interesting informations you'll get out of this talk.
+[^4]: Yes, you read that right, `nil` is not a keyword but a pre-declared identifier and can therefore be redefined, this is one of the many interesting informations you'll get out of this talk.